Latin America, unable to flatten its curve, struggles to cope with pandemic

-But as Argentines emerge from their shells, they’re becoming sick, undoing what had been one of the globe’s strongest performances against the novel coronavirus.
+But as Argentines emerge from their shells, they’re getting sick, undoing what had been one of the globe’s strongest performances against the novel coronavirus.
 In less than two months, new cases have grown threefold, to top 12,000 a day.

 “If there are more infections, we will not be able to handle them,” said Dubin, head of intensive care at Otamendi Hospital.
 “We are at our limit, and losing more and more of our colleagues to this fight.”